ARTbio/GalaxyKickStart/README.md

 # Ansible ARTiMED Galaxy instance
-Deploys a Galaxy instance on the host machine with Debian flavors.
+Deploys a Galaxy instance on the host machine in Debian flavors.
 It includes Galaxy with postgresql database and extras (proftpd and nginx).
 To deploy just download the ansible-artimed/galaxy/install.sh file and run:
 ```